Craig-Hudson/online-book-review/README.md

 - Navigation links between 768px and 940px were being squished as I had the burger icon only displayed up until , so I managed to adjust the necessary bootstrap class navbar-expand to ensure the navigation links were being responsive and weren't still squished.

+- When the users enter the form to add books into the database that all worked ok with pulling out image urls and putting them onto the browse-books.html page, but the issue I had was with storing a default image, if the user choice weather or not to enter an image of the book,

 - **Known Bugs**

 Currently There is no known bugs